starwolves/space/README.md

 Please make sure you download and compile the latest stable branch of Space Frontiers server and not from the master branch.
 Also make sure that the stable server version matches the version of the Space Frontiers client that you have acquired at [comms.starwolves.io](https://comms.starwolves.io).

 ### [StarWolves.io](https://starwolves.io)
-Star Wolves is a brand new **sovereign gaming community** that is pioneering the game Space Frontiers by hosting official servers for it and more.
+Star Wolves is a brand new gaming community that is pioneering the game Space Frontiers by hosting official servers for it and more.
-It stays true to the sovereignty Space Frontiers gives communities in that it allows each community of players to compile and host a server istance themselves meaning the i/o gameplay and servers remain sovereign.
+Space Frontiers allows each community of players to compile and host a server instance themselves meaning the i/o gameplay and servers remain sovereign.